tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 - **Risk of introducing error**: changes that require interpretation or could introduce false precision should be deferred, flagged for careful review.
 - **Prevention vs remediation**: improving upstream capture/validation rules prevents future errors and is often more cost-effective than repeatedly cleaning exports.

 These may be coupled.
 For example, in some institution, an uncontrolled database field that maps onto a Darwin Core term for which there is a controlled vocabulary may be identified as a high-impact, fixable problem.
-Then a remediation strategy may involve a large scale data cleanup project within some institution where existing values are mapped onto the controlled vocabulary, some of which are straitforward and done at scale, others of which may need carefull case by case examination in context.
-Then, in paralell, to reduce the introduction of new inconsistencies, user interface elements may be added to restrict users to only enter allowed values in that field.
+Then a remediation strategy may involve a large scale data cleanup project within some institution where existing values are mapped onto the controlled vocabulary, some of which are straightforward and done at scale, others of which may need careful case by case examination in context.
+Then, in parallel, to reduce the introduction of new inconsistencies, user interface elements may be added to restrict users to only enter allowed values in that field.
 Then, when the cleanup project is complete use of the controlled vocabulary may be enforced at the database level, preventing the introduction of new problems in that field.
 In this example, the combination of a large scale cleanup project and prevention measures may be more effective than repeated cleanup of exports with no prevention measures.

-Summaries from `MultiRecord` `Measures` (particularly count outcomes) are particularly helpful for setting priorities for institutional data cleanup projects: they provide quick indicators of where quality improvement will most increase fitness for purpose, and they support tracking progress over time.
+Summaries from `Multi Record` `Measures` (particularly count outcomes) are particularly helpful for setting priorities for institutional data cleanup projects: they provide quick indicators of where quality improvement will most increase fitness for purpose, and they support tracking progress over time.

 #### 8.2.5 Close the loop: re-run Tests to confirm improvements (non-normative)